-The TSP shall make its TSP CA certificates available to subscribers and relying parties by publishing them at the TSP public repository.
+The TSP shall make its Subordinate CA certificates available to Subscribers and Relying Parties by publishing them at the TSP public PKI repository.

-The TSP CA's public keys will be also made available on the Trusted List.
+The Subordinate CA's public keys will be also made available on the ECAC public repository https://ecac.pki.gov.pk.